HaleyKwok/HaleyKwok/README.md

 ### 👩🏻‍💻 About Me

 - 😄 &nbsp; Pronouns: She/Her
-- 🔭 &nbsp; I’m currently learning C++
-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks in Software Engineering and Large Language Model.
+- 🤔 &nbsp; Exploring new technologies and developing solutions and quick hacks in Trustworthy AI.
-- 🎓 &nbsp; A Final Year Student @HKPolyU, Exchange/Internship @MIT HK @UCB @McGill @SJTU, studying ISE + CS.
+- 🎓 &nbsp; A Final Year Student @HKPolyU, Exchange/Internship @MIT HK @UCB @McGill @Polymontreal @SJTU, studying ISE + CS.
 - ✍️ &nbsp; The meaning of life is to create an irreplaceable and unique value via "Curiousity, Challenge, Change".
 We're here to put a dent in the universe.
 - 💼 &nbsp; An individual may be able to do great things, but a group of individuals may do better.
 Feel free to reach out if you have cool idea that we can collaborate by any chance.